abyssaldragonz/abyssaldragonz/README.md

 # Hello world, I'm Josephine ✨

-Since I was little, I've had a keen interest in dissecting video games and figuring out how things behind the scenes worked; taking computer science classes peaked my interest in understanding the backend of technology.
-As an artist, I find joy in crafting and creating, which lead to interest in the creative design aspects in front-end web development and in game development. <br>
+Since I was little, I've had a keen interest in dissecting video games and figuring out how things worked behind the scenes; taking computer science classes piqued my interest in understanding the backend of technology.
+As an artist, I find joy in crafting and creating, which led to interest in the creative design aspects in front-end web development and game design. <br>

-I carried this passion to my education at University of Illinois at Chicago where I am currently pursuing my Bachelor's in computer science, expected to graduate Fall 2026.
+I carried this passion to my education at University of Illinois at Chicago where I am currently pursuing my Bachelor's in Computer Science, expected to graduate Fall 2026.
 I currently work as a part-time IT service analyst.
 Previously, I participated in After School Matters in team programming projects and game design.
 I have also previously worked as an intern, designing a website for small companies.
-I enjoy collaborating with others where we can all express our ideas in a safe environment and empowering their ideas to further resolve technical problems in a timely manner. <br>
+I enjoy collaborating with others where we can all express our ideas in a safe environment and empower others to further resolve technical problems in a timely manner. <br>

 I look forward to developing my skills as a full-stack web dev and game dev, focusing on software engineering and creative technology.
-As I learn more about web and game design, I want to bring my skills to Chicago-based companies that is dedicated to software and creative development that will lead a positive impact on society. <br> <br>
+As I learn more about web and game design, I want to bring my skills to Chicago-based companies that are dedicated to software and creative development that will leave a positive impact on society. <br> <br>

 **☄️ Specialties:**
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)